bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_02.md

 Each Transaction records who is sending how much to who.
 This is a simple Account Based Transaction Model that scans through the chain to get the balance.

 Q2.
-Can you see a problem with this class?
+Do you see a problem with the Transaction class?

 ## The Chain